Philosophy of artificial intelligence

 The philosophy of artificial intelligence is a branch of the philosophy of mind and the philosophy of computer science that explores artificial intelligence and its implications for knowledge and understanding of intelligence, ethics, consciousness, epistemology, and free will.
-Furthermore, the technology is concerned with the creation of artificial animals or artificial people (or, at least, artificial creatures; see artificial life) so the discipline is of considerable interest to philosophers.
+Furthermore, the technology is concerned with the creation of artificial animals or artificial people (or, at least, artificial creatures; see artificial life), so the discipline is of considerable interest to philosophers.
 These factors contributed to the emergence of the philosophy of artificial intelligence.

-The philosophy of artificial intelligence attempts to answer such questions as follows:
+The philosophy of artificial intelligence attempts to answer such questions as: